 “I had to use it for gas,” Cora lied.
 Demi had wanted Cora to replace the fan belt on her car and get her hair done.
-She’d bleached it platinum blond before she’d dropped out of college, but, since then, about six inches of her natural wet-hay hair color had grown in.
+(She’d bleached it platinum blond before she’d dropped out of college, but, since then, about six inches of her natural wet-hay hair color had grown in.)

 Demi’s grunt indicated her lack of belief in Cora’s statement.
 “After today, you take the bus.”

-Cora bit back a knee-jerk impulse to defend herself.
+Cora bit back the impulse to defend herself.
 She knew that taking care of her hair and car was the more responsible choice than the Neko Case concert.
 The hair would have made her look more professional, but she didn’t have any intention of making her temp job permanent — so who cared?

 And, maintenance on the car was just too apt a metaphor for the spiral of powerlessness that was coming to define her existence.
 Although she mourned her Camry’s long overdue death, she was free of the unnatural responsibility of constant care and monitoring the Camry had demanded.
 A car was supposed to support her journey through life, not the other way around.

 Her only regret was that not taking care of the hair and car had led to being trapped under the 110, with her mother, in this conversation.
-She surreptitiously tucked her hair behind her ears.
+She tucked her hair behind her ears.
 A glance into side-view mirror confirmed that this did not, indeed, improve her appearance.

 A black Town Car reflected in the mirror caught her attention.
 It was so close she could see the faces of the two men in the front seat.
 The passenger was a slender-faced white guy with black wavy hair, maybe late thirties, though it was hard to tell, as his face was obscured with a cartoonishly large pair of aviators.
 The driver was of East Asian descent, cute, and probably a couple of years older than Cora.
 His expression displayed the same bored frustration as every other driver’s.